You'll love how easy it is to make Instant Pot Meatballs.

 What type of ground meat?

 You could mix in some homemade Italian sausage with the ground meat.
-Since the sausage is already seasoned, cut back on the herbs and seasonings.

-What type of breadcrumbs?
+What kind of breadcrumbs?

 You can use plain or flavored breadcrumbs.